rg625/rg625.github.io/_posts/2025-02-15-mnist-optimizer-comparison.md

 ---
 layout: post
-title: "MNIST Optimizer Comparison"
+title: "Keifer - Wolfowitz algorithm for gradients approximation"
 date: 2025-02-15 16:15:49
 author: rg625
 ---

 ## Introduction

-In this blog post, we will compare different optimization algorithms for training a Convolutional Neural Network (CNN) on the MNIST dataset.
-The MNIST dataset consists of handwritten digits and is a common benchmark for evaluating machine learning models.
+In this blog post, we will compare the Keifer - Wolfowitz (KW) method for gradients approximation when used for both optimization and sampling purposes.
+The first branch of tasks includes using the KW method to optimize a shallow neural network for linear regression and a convolutional neural network (CNN) for classification, while the second brach uses it to approximate the score of a distribution.

-## Methodology
+## Optimization
+The optimizer is compared against other state-of-the-art optimizers widely used througout literature, such as Adagrad, Adam and SGD, but also against a similar method wich uses a random perturbation - SPSA.
+Two optimizers were built: a simple one wich follows the theory, and another one which borrows the idea of an adaptive step from Adam.

+### Linear Regression
+The shallow neural network consists of one layer only, with 20 weights.
+The dataset was synthetically generated using a random set of weights.
+The performance of each optimizer was evaluated based on training loss, test loss, training accuracy, test accuracy, compute cost, complexity, and training time.
+The results are shown in the figures below.

+### Classification

 We trained a simple CNN model using various optimizers on the MNIST dataset.
-The optimizers used in this study are:

-- SPSAOptimizerSimple
-- SPSAOptimizerAdaptive
-- KieferWolfowitzSimple
-- KieferWolfowitzAdaptive
-- Adam
-- Adagrad
-- SGD

-The model architecture is as follows:

-- Two convolutional layers with ReLU activation and max pooling.
-- Two fully connected layers with ReLU activation.
+The model architecture involved two convolutional layers with ReLU activation and max pooling, and two fully connected layers, again with ReLU activation - a total of ???? parameters.
 We trained the model for 10 epochs with a batch size of 1024 and a learning rate of 0.01.
 The performance of each optimizer was evaluated based on training loss, test loss, training accuracy, test accuracy, compute cost, complexity, and training time.

 ## Results